 There are other theories about the origin of Mohyals.
 They have figured in Arabia as citizens and rulers of the land.
 They lived in Arabia like free citizens.
 The word 'Misr' in the Arabic script is inscribed on the antiques found in the possession of certain Mohyal families.

 Mohyals are paragons of valor and virtuosity and are always ready to sacrifice their lives for the sake of dharma or the nation.
-They have fought determinately against fanaticism, religious bigotry and social injustice.
-They have adapted themselves to the successive rules of the Mughals, the Sikhs and the British with no recorded instance of treachery.
+They have fought determinately against fanaticism, religious bigotry, and social injustice.
+They have adapted themselves to the successive rules of the Mughals, the Sikhs, and the British with no recorded instance of treachery.

 The word 'Mohyal'

 The word Mohyal comes from the Prakrit form of the Sanskrit word 'mahipal' and does not seem to be more than 6-7 centuries old.
-With the passage of times, over the generations, a distinct class of Brahmins arose who discarded the priestly vocation in favour of administrative and military careers and became the ruling elite.
+With the passage of time, over the generations, a distinct class of Brahmins arose who discarded the priestly vocation in favour of administrative and military careers and became the ruling elite.
 It was a custom in those days that government servants were paid their wages in the form of land grants.
 The land given remained with the recipient family in perpetuity which led to the evolution of a new social order of the landed aristocracy.
 The Mohyals and the Bhumihars of East-Up were an off-shoot of this phenomenon.
 The word Mohyal is accepted as being the corrupted form of 'Mahiwal' or 'Mahipal' meaning 'the owner of land'.

 There is another interpretation of its being derived from the word 'Muhin'.
 'Muhin' symbolizes the 7 castes into which the community is divided.
-In ancient dialect 'Mohi' or 'Mahi' denoted land while 'al' meant respectable man.
+In ancient dialect, 'Mohi' or 'Mahi' denoted land while 'al' meant respectable man.
 Mohyals were the masters of the land and their deity was 'Hal Ram' alias 'Bal Ram' alias 'Bal Dev'.
 He is the Aryan God of agriculture; in one hand he holds the plough and in the other the pestle.

-During the partition, the entire Mohyal community migrated to India but 2 valiant families decided to stay on in their ancestral Karyala.
+During the partition, the entire Mohyal community migrated to India but 2 valiant families decided to stay on in their ancestral Karjala.
 One was headed by Bhai Dalip Singh who was later shot dead by hired Muslim goons.
 The other Bhai Jagat Singh continued to stay there.
 He married a Brahmin girl of 'Pind Dadan Khan' whose parents also refused to leave Pakistan.
 Their children are still living there. top

 The Mohyals believed in the joint family system.
 The grandfather was the chief patriarch and the grandmother, the source of all inspiration.
-The women carried on with the traditions, observed fasts and represented the family in the community weddings and mourning.
+The women carried on with the traditions, observed fasts, and represented the family in the community weddings and mourning.

 The birth of son was heralded with the firing of crackers.
 When the boy was three years or five years old, his Mundan (Jhand) was performed.
 The festivity and feasting on this occasion were on a scale next only to that of a wedding.
-A male lamb, with jet black head and spotlessly white body, its head washed in water and smeared with Vermillion and Curd was taken to a Jhand (prosopic spicigera) tree.
-The lobe of its ear was pierced and with its blood a `tikka' marked on the child's forehead.
+A male lamb, with jet black head and spotlessly white body, its head washed in water and smeared with Vermillion and Curd was taken to a Jhand (Prosopis spicigera) tree.
+The lobe of its ear was pierced and with its blood, a `tikka' टिक्का / तिलक marked on the child's forehead.
 This was a symbolic baptism with blood and ordained the child to endure the wounds that might be inflicted in the battles to come.
-An earthen 'diya' was lit and a wicker basket, turned upside down, was placed on it.
+An earthen 'diya' दिया / दीपक was lit and a wicker basket turned upside down, was placed on it.
 It was surrounded by `thuthis' (earthen cups) The child in his bridal finery sat on the basket, and after the ceremony Was over, he would trample on the `thuthis', smashing them-signifying the crushing of the enemies.
 The sacrificial lamb was then slaughtered in one blow.
 It was eventually feasted upon, none but Mohyals being permitted to share it.
-It was considered as `prasad' And even the women, howsoever rigid vegetarians, had to take a morsel.
-Later on, some families substituted the lamb with it's effigy made out of `halwa.'
+It was considered as `prasad' प्रसाद .
+And even the women, howsoever rigid vegetarians, had to take a morsel.
+Later on, some families substituted the lamb with its effigy made out of `halwa' हलवा .

 In the case of Sikh Mohyals, instead of Mundan, Kesh Gunthan or coiffuring of hair was resorted to.
-The Jhand ceremony derived its name from Jhand tree which was the focus of the function.
+The Jhand ceremony derived its name from the Jhand tree which was the focus of the function.
 When the Pandavas were defeated by the Kauravas and exiled, they hid their weapons in the hollow of the Jhand tree.
 Ever after, the tree has been an object of worship by warrior tribes.
 These rites clearly show that from the earliest days a Mohyal youth was impressed with one object in life and that was that he was born to fight.
-The Mundans are still performed with great pomp but are shorn of the traditional rites.
+The Mundans मुंडन are still performed with great pomp but are shorn of the traditional rites.

 Another auspicious ceremony in the life of a boy, before he grew 12 years old, was Yagyopavit.
 The function was performed in front of the sacramental fire, accompanied by the chanting of Vedic hymns.
 The sacred thread, made from spun wool, girdled the neck and the loins of the child suggestive of the cross-belt of a soldier and marked his anointment as a Brahmin.
-The thread was renewed Half-yearly, at the time of the Navratra Ashtmi.
+The thread was renewed half-yearly, at the time of the Navratra Ashtmi (अष्टमी).

 On all ceremonial occasions, Mohyals prepared Mitteran-da-Halwa, which was distributed amongst the members of the clan.
 At the time of a girl's marriage, the brother gave puffed rice to his sister which she threw back over her head to symbolize that the bride will flourish in her new environs as the rice does on transplantation.

-Every Mohyal family had its own Purohit , a Bhat and a barber (Naiनाई).
+Every Mohyal family had its own Purohit (पुरोहित), a Bhat, and a barber (Naiनाई).
 The Purohit Solemnized all religious ceremonies, the Bhat used to recite ballads recalling the valiant deeds of the family's ancestors while the Nai was the traditional envoy for carrying messages.